-Because The Church of Jesus Christ of Latter-day Saints maintains that regular gospel study is a necessary part of the university experience, religion courses are provided so that students may progress in their religious understanding and convictions simultaneously with their educational progress in secular fields.
+Because The Church of Jesus Christ of Latter-day Saints maintains that regular gospel study is a necessary part of the university experience, BYU provides religion courses so students may progress in their religious convictions and understanding concurrently with their educational progress in secular fields.
 As such, religion courses are not meant to be a mere devotional supplement but an integral part of the university curriculum that conforms to university standards and expectations.
-Therefore, while students are enrolled at BYU, they are required to take religion courses from BYU.

-The heart of the university core's religion component is the doctrinal foundation based upon careful, informed, and reflective study of sacred scripture and doctrines of The Church of Jesus Christ of Latter-day Saints.
+The heart of the religion component is doctrinal foundation based on careful, informed, and reflective study of sacred scripture and doctrines of The Church of Jesus Christ of Latter-day Saints.

-While enrolled at BYU, all students must complete the Four Cornerstones requirement of the university core as outlined in the chart below.
+While enrolled at BYU, all students must complete the Four Cornerstones requirement as outlined in the chart below.
 Note that religion course requirements are different for transfer students.
-Since the religion requirement is determined by the number of transfer hours, it is important for each student to refer to their official personal progress report or consult with a university advisement center to determine their official status and their corresponding religion requirement for graduation.
+Since the religion requirement is determined by the number of transfer hours, it is important for each student to refer to their official personal progress report or consult with a university advisement center to determine their official status and corresponding religion requirement for graduation.

-Students who are not LDS are strongly encouraged to enroll in Rel C 100, Introduction to Mormonism, during their first semester in residence.
-This course is designed to be informational, to introduce students to the culture, scriptures, and distinctive doctrines of The Church of Jesus Christ of Latter-day Saints, and to prepare them for subsequent religion classes.
+Students who are not members of the Church are strongly encouraged to enroll in Rel C 100, Introduction to the Church of Jesus Christ of Latter-day Saints, during their first semester in residence.
+This course is designed to be informational, introduce students to the culture, scriptures, and distinctive doctrines of The Church of Jesus Christ of Latter-day Saints, and to prepare them for subsequent religion classes.